Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 - Note that for Android phones, you need at minimum Android 8.1
 - Note that for iOS phones, you need at minimum iOS 15

-Either use the links above, or search for the Threefold Connect App on the Apple Store or the Google Play store.
+Either use the links above, or search for the Threefold Connect app on the Apple Store or the Google Play store.
 Then install and open the app.
-If you want to leave a 5 star review of the App, no one here will stop you!
+If you want to leave a 5 star review of the app, no one here will stop you!

 ![farming_tf_wallet_1](./img/farming_tf_wallet_1.png)
 ![farming_tf_wallet_2](./img/farming_tf_wallet_2.png)